rsi-models/CPR/doc_source/source/overview.rst

 For further details on how to use the CPR, please consult the :ref:`tutorial` section.

-As mentioned elsewhere, note the CPR is provided "as is" under `an MIT license <https://rsi-models.github.io/CPR/credits.html#licence>`_.
+As mentioned elsewhere, note the CPR is provided "as is" under :ref:`an MIT license <license>`.

 If you have questions, comments or suggestions, do not hesitate to :ref:`contact us <nous_contacter>`.